apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

   // Pass the build information of k8shim to core. map<string, string> buildInfo = 4;

+  // Pass the serialized configuration for this policyGroup to core. bytes config = 5;
 }

 // Upon success, scheduler returns RegisterResourceManagerResponse to RM, otherwise RM receives exception.